Jorisdevries/FermiGridUtilities/README.md

 # Usage

-All the settings can be found in run.sh.
+All the settings can be found in `run.sh`.
 The settings are:
 * user_name: the Fermi servies account to use to authenticate with Kerberos and get a grid certificate
 * project_name: the name of the samweb project containing (only!) relevant reco2 .root files
 * larsoft_release_name: the LArSoft version used to process the files (see next item) e.g. v06_26_01_10